al2meta/snowfall-js/README.md

 # snowfall-js
 A JavaScript that creates a falling snow effect.
+Just change the background image if you want to use it in your project.